LedgerProject/YouChoose.AI/README.md

 1. The browser extension. the core product of YouChoose.AI, sponsored by Ledger project round 3
 2. The backend of https://youtube.tracking.exposed, free software developed in 2018 under the ERC project ALEX (https://algorithms.exposed).
 This package since 2019 is maintained as an independent mechanism for Youtube algorithm accountability and enhanced to be the backend supporting YouChoose.
-3. The website https://youchoose.ai, is available at the address [TODO Ledgercommit]
+3. The website https://youchoose.ai, is available at [this repository](https://github.com/tracking-exposed/youchoose.ai/).

 The backend in point 2 belongs to an existing repository that we link via git submodule.